Dynamic cross-scale wavelet coherence: Novel scale-specific nonstationary subprocesses

-A significant limitation of the previous models is the assumption that the process random innovations at different scales are uncorrelated.
-The major \underline{novelty} of our framework is that it provides a measure for potential cross-scale (multi-scale) dependence structure between multivariate time series, although the cross-scale dependence could be naturally weak at many cases.
+A significant limitation of existing models for multivariate nonstationary time series is the assumption that the random innovations at different scales are uncorrelated.
+The major \underline{novelty} of our framework is to provide a measure for potential cross-scale dependence structure between channels, although the cross-scale dependence could be naturally weak in many cases.
+Interchangeably, we refer to cross-scale activity as dual-scale.